José Luis Colomer, Blanca Pons-Sorolla, Mark A. Roglán (eds.)

 BLANCA PONS-SOROLLA, great-granddaughter of Joaquín Sorolla y Bastida, is an independent researcher of the artist’s oeuvre and the author of his most comprehensive biography.
 While working on the catalogue raisonné of Sorolla’s paintings, she has co-curated numerous exhibitions held in Spain and in several other countries.
 In 1992 she was decorated by His Majesty King Carl XVI Gustav of Sweden for her work on Sorolla.
 In 2009 she received the Sorolla Medal from The Hispanic Society of America (New York) for her research career devoted the painter’s life and oeuvre.

-MARK A. ROGLÁN is the Director of the Meadows Museum and Centennial Chair in the Meadows School of the Arts at Southern Methodist University.
-He has contributed to many publications in the field of nineteenth- and twentieth-century Spanish art, and has curated important exhibitions.
+MARK A. ROGLÁN (1971–2021) was the Director of the Meadows Museum and Centennial Chair in the Meadows School of the Arts at Southern Methodist University.
+He contributed to many publications in the field of nineteenth- and twentieth-century Spanish art, and curated important exhibitions.
 Prior to his tenure in Dallas he worked as a curatorial fellow and a research associate in the Museo del Prado and served as assistant with the Fogg Museum at Harvard University.
-Among other distinctions and awards, he holds the Encomienda de la Orden de Isabel la Católica, a knighthood sanctioned by King Juan Carlos I for his contributions to Spanish art.
+Among other distinctions and awards, he held the Encomienda de la Orden de Isabel la Católica, a knighthood sanctioned by King Juan Carlos I for his contributions to Spanish art.